ucsd-cse130/wi20/index.md

 Programming Languages are the duct tape, bricks, mortar and steel of the information age.
-Over the last thirty years, a variety of languages with diverse features have been developed, expressive radically different perspectives of the idea of computation.
+Over the last thirty years, a variety of languages with diverse features have been developed, expressing radically different perspectives of the idea of computation.
 CSE 130 is an introduction to these different perspectives, the fundamental concepts of languages, and how modern language techniques and idioms